hifi-finance/docs/protocol/technical-reference/governor-bravo/timelock.md

 # Timelock

-The Timelock contract is a vital component in decentralized governance, controlling each protocol contract and facilitating secure, transparent updates to system parameters, logic, and contracts.
+The Timelock contract controls each protocol contract and facilitates secure and transparent updates to governance parameters, logic, and contracts.
 It operates through a "time-delayed, opt-out" upgrade pattern, allowing stakeholders ample time to review proposed changes and react accordingly.
-The Timelock contract, which has a hard-coded minimum delay, queues and executes proposals that have successfully passed a Governance vote, ensuring trust and transparency in the decision-making process.
+The Timelock contract, which has a hard-coded minimum delay, queues and executes proposals that have successfully passed a governance vote, ensuring trust and transparency in the decision-making process.

 ## Constant Functions